This article was reviewed by the YOUCANIC editorial team.

 I changed the battery.
 I have problems with lights, accessories, clusters, starting, etc.

-If you are having problems after replacing the battery on a BMW, you may have had a short time between the positive and negative terminals during the installation process.
+If you are having problems after replacing the battery on a BMW, you may have had a short time between the positive and negative terminals during installation.
 Check fuses first and scan for codes using a scanner that can read BMW-specific fault codes.

-I don’t have an IBS sensor; do I need to register my battery?
+I don’t have an IBS sensor; must I register my battery?

 We can’t say for sure.
 Most BMW models starting in 2002 need battery registration.
 Some models didn’t require it up to 2005.
 Call your BMW and verify.